About

 • Football

-The Concordia Prep girls soccer team experienced a difficult 2023 campaign as the Saints finished the 2023 campaign with a 2-7-1 overall and a 1-7-1 mark in the IAAM B Conference.
+The girls soccer team experienced a difficult 2023 campaign as the Saints finished the 2023 season with a 2-7-1 overall and a 1-7-1 mark in the IAAM B Conference.
 Senior center back Haylee Kurek earned all-conference honors.
 She was one of several key seniors, including center back mate Brodie Russ, forward Ceanna McGirt, midfielders Emma Pyles and Rachael Vernarelli, and defender Jordan Zopp.

 • Volleyball

-Heavy graduation losses in the form of top players Hailee Ford and Cori Barnes took a heavy toll on the Concordia Prep girls basketball team, as the Saints went from a 19-7 mark during the 2022-23 season to 3-15 in 2023-24.
+Heavy graduation losses in the form of top players Hailee Ford ('23) and Cori Barnes ('23) took a heavy toll on the girls basketball team, as the Saints went from a 19-7 mark during the 2022-23 season to 3-15 in 2023-24.
+Corey Bradley, senior captain, shared the following about the season: "we learned a lot throughout our tough losses...we found a way to make the best out it."

 • Cheer